iamanintrovert/iamanintrovert.github.io/_posts/notes/2019-11-19-Running-Spectre-Simulation-from-python.md

 ## skillbridge structure
 skillbridge sets up a python server from Virtuoso which takes instructions from python script, sends it to Virtuoso SKILL console and returns restuls back to python script.
 It allows calling SKILL schematic/layout functions from python.
 Python equivalent of SKILL functions are structured by their prefix.
 For example SKILL function `geGetEditCellView()` has prefix `ge` and all the functions begining with `ge` prefix will be grouped under `ge` in python.
 So from python that function would be `ge.get_edit_cell_view()` as explained in the [documentation](https://unihd-cag.github.io/skillbridge/examples/basic.html).

 That is great!
 But I also needed to access the OCEAN functions from python too.
-OCEAN functions are not structured with prefixes like schematic/layout functions for example `run()`,`simulator()` etc. so they are not accessible.
+OCEAN functions are not structured with prefixes like schematic/layout functions for example `run()`,`simulator()`, `modelFile()` etc. so they are not accessible.

 ## Workaround
 Fortunately skillbridge allows for user function registration.
 One can register user defined SKILL functions.
 So I can use that functionality to register only those OCEAN functions that I need like this.